huaweicloud/terraform-provider-huaweicloud/docs/resources/dms_queue.md

 # huaweicloud_dms_queue

 Manages a DMS queue in the huaweicloud DMS Service.
-This is an alternative to `huaweicloud_dms_queue_v1`

 -> **NOTE:** Distributed Message Service (Shared Edition) has withdrawn.
 Please use DMS for Kafka instead.